Emil-Stampfly-He/rest-reminder/README.md

 ```aiignore
 rest-reminder.exe --log-to d
 ```
 `--log-to d` means the log file will be saved in your `D:\`.
-There's alternate location you can choose:
+There's an alternate location you can choose:
 ```aiignore
 rest-reminder.exe --log-to c
 ```